decentraland/documentation/content/contributor/content/practice/cli.md

 1. Query the status of the content server.
 2. Locate and download the [snapshot]({{< relref "snapshots" >}}) for a list of entities.
 3. Obtain the manifest for an entity.
-4. Download some of the entitiy's files.
+4. Download some of the entity's files.

 Let's begin by querying the server status using `/about`: